abhi3700/evm-playground/libs/foundry/README.md

 import "forge-std/console.sol";
 ```

-Then, we get to test the file using `$ forge test --match-path test/Counter.t.sol -vv`:
+Then, we get to test the file using `$ forge test ---match-testatch-path test/Counter.t.sol -vv`:

 ![](../../img/foundry_debugging-1.png)